ZeroxyDev/MonTally/readme.md

     - [x] Manual Mode: Users can choose specific Pokémon to track, providing more control.
 - [ ] Multi-language Support.
     - [ ] Spanish.
+- [x] Detailed Pokémon Information:
+    - Users can view comprehensive information about Pokémon by clicking on their names or images.
+    - Information includes shiny ratio, types, locations, statistics, capture rate in wild encounters, and more.
+- [x] Extreme Detection Mode:
+    - A new detection mode that offers heightened sensitivity for Pokémon detection.

 See the [open issues](https://github.com/ZeroxyDev/montally/issues) for a full list of proposed features (and known issues).